Our phones are down.

 Differentiated classes in each grade.
-Opportunities for high school credit in Algebra I and geometry.
+Opportunities for high school credit in Algebra I.

 The sixth grade math course continues to develop skills in addition, subtraction, multiplication, and division of whole numbers, decimals, and fractions.
 Geometry concepts, measurements, statistics, and ratios are covered, and the topic of integers, variables, expressions, and equations are introduced.
 The focus in every chapter is on problem solving, critical thinking, and number sense.
 This course is designed to provide a solid foundation for pre-algebra.

 Students are placed into Introduction to Pre-Algebra or Pre-Algebra based upon class performance, teacher and parent recommendations, and standardized testing.

 Introduction to Pre-Algebra: This course establishes and reinforces foundational skills in preparation for pre-algebra and algebra concepts.
 Strong emphasis is placed upon integer and rational arithmetic, equations, proportions, and geometrical concepts.
 The use of mental math to solve daily problems and to estimate correct answers is encouraged.